NiLuJe/FBInk/API.md

   Ask the eInk driver to do a black flash when refreshing the area of the screen where `STRING` will be printed.

-  Note if compiled with `FBINK_FOR_KINDLE`: on legacy einkfb devices, this may not always be honored by the hardware.
+  Note for Kindle: on legacy einkfb devices, this may not always be honored by the hardware.

 * `-c`, `--clear`